-Starting a blog is the most confusing part of blogging.
+Starting a blog is the most confusing part of legal blogging.
 Being overwhelmed with hundreds of terms such as SEO, analytics, disclaimers, permalinks and more.

-However, setting up a blog for success doesn’t need to be hard.
+However, setting up a law blog for success doesn’t need to be hard.
 If you can get the basics set up properly, your chances of success increase dramatically.

 While this post won’t cover every aspect in full detail, it will detail everything that you need to get started.
 If you are looking for further assistance in a specific area, please feel free to comment on the post or to reach out to us.